enzosaracen/ptpatch/README.md

     @>
     ```

-The code within each hook has access to the following predefined variables and functions
+The code within each hook has access to the following predefined variables and functions.

 - `pid`: pid of the tracee